Special Education - Multiple Disabilities Spec

 - provide an official transcript from each higher education institution attended

-- provide a photocopy of current teaching certificates
+- provide a screenshot of current teaching license and endorsements

 - submit names and email addresses of three references for letters of recommendation within the online application